Recruit for Physician Retention: New Tools & Essential Steps

 When providers play an integral part in your growth strategy, physician retention can be just as important as physician recruitment for overall success.

-Do you know what questions to ask, what to look for and how to organize your site visits so you get, and keep, the best candidates?
-Here are several tools and tips to steer your physician recruitment efforts towards physician retention.
+Do you know what questions to ask, what to look for, and how to organize your site visits so you get, and keep, the best candidates?
+Here are several tools and tips to steer your physician recruitment efforts toward physician retention.

 1. Assemble Your Physician Recruitment Team